 You have turned from the fierceness of Your anger.

 i.
-As with the previous verse (covered all their sin), this looks forward to the complete work of Jesus on the cross, where He satisfied God’s righteous requirement to the full with a once for all sacrifice (Hebrews 7:27, 9:12, 10:10).
+As with the previous verse (covered all their sin), this looks forward to the complete work of Jesus on the cross, where He satisfied God’s righteous requirement to the full with a once-for-all sacrifice (Hebrews 7:27, 9:12, 10:10).

-iii.
+ii.
 “Some of the strongest salvation language in Scripture is present in these verses.
 ‘Covered their sins’ describes what is meant by atonement.
 ‘Set aside your wrath’ is what is meant by the word propitiation.”
 (Boice)

 B. Prayer for continued favor and restoration.